-We hope you are taking care, at home, wherever that may be for you.
-While travel to the Yukon is still an unforgettable experience, it is a little different now, so we have gathered some information to help you plan your trip.
+While traveling to the Yukon is still an unforgettable experience, it looks a little different right now.
+We've gathered some information to help you plan your trip.

 Travel into the Yukon